mahmoudghorbelMG/terraform-provider-azurermagw/docs/index.md

 -> **Note:** The current provider version support only one instance of the following attributes: backend pool, backend http settings, probe, redirect configuration and ssl certificate.
 This could be enhanced in future release if required.

 -> **Note:** The current provider version support the ssl certificate to be stored in a key vault.
 This could be enhanced in future release if required.

+~> **NOTE:** This provider is an ongoing work that is under experimentations.
+Till now, we recommand to use it in non production environments only.

 # Authentication